RianShinozaki/Databases-Final/README.md

 1. ✅ `Airplane Ages`: make sure that airplane ages are calculated based on today's date
 2. `Return Flight Parameters`: account for a return flight when searching for a flight
 3. `Ticket Prices` : calculate new prices based on tickets already sold
-4. `Invalid Dates` : make sure that the dates don't contradict each other or the context
+4. ❎ `Invalid Dates` : make sure that the dates don't contradict each other or the context
+5. `Maintenance Overlap` : make sure that a plane can't be assigned to a flight during maintenance
+6. `Schedule Multiple Flights with the same Airplane` : no good